gurus848/FYP-19-20/README.md

     cd models/coref/ | export data_dir=../ | ./download_pretrained.sh <model_name>
 ```
 where model name can be one of: "bert_large", "spanbert_large", etc. For more, check `models/coref/README.md`

+The first time you run the project you will need to download the nltk 'punkt' dataset.